ltagliaferri/dh-rutgers-2022/src/blog/technical-resources.md

 ---
 title: Technical Resources
-description: A list of books, courses, videos, and other resources for learning technical skills.
+description: A list of books, courses, videos, and other resources for learning technical skills
 ---

 <div>